 Note: The word “if” (the stipulation) means as long as we are walking in the light (living Holy).
-Of course we are not in the light if we have un-repented or un-confessed “sin” which yet remains a part of our life.
+Of course, we are not in the light if we have an un-repented or un-confessed “sin” which yet remains a part of our life.

 The Timing of Confession

 Here is what the Bible says about timing: